kyleshank/kyleshank.com/source/2013-12-30-swipe-stopper.html.markdown

 It goes without saying that whoever would do this would be a *terrible* friend.
 People are nosy and not just friends.
 Imagine sharing an iPad with photos at a family gathering.
 Wouldn't you feel better knowing that the iPad is only displaying the photos you've selected as its passed from aunt to uncle to grandma and nephew?

-It's just 99 pennies to avoid these awkward situations.

 [Get Swipe Stopper for iPhone and iPad](https://itunes.apple.com/us/app/swipe-stopper/id680261908?ls=1&mt=8)